 Researchers argue, that if criminals are spread throughout the state, crimes will spread, too.

 Now, crimes occur mainly in ghetto areas.
-If they mobe criminals move out from the ghetto, they will do crime where they will be placed.
+If the Danish Authority moves criminals from the ghetto, they will do crime where they will be placed.

 A similar experience supports the assumption.
 Before, there was a free area in Copenhagen where hashish sale was allowed.
 It was an isolated area, and it did not create many problems.

 But when the free zone was closed, hashish sale was not closed.
-It spread to different parts of the city.
-If ghetto areas are closed, the will likely increase.
+The illegal sales were spread to different parts of the city.
+If ghetto areas were closed, the criminality would spread everywhere

 According to statistics, about 3% of ghetto inhabitants are criminal.
 They live in a few apartment buildings.
 It is easy to locate and surveillance them.
 It will be tough if they live in many different areas.